pavelvodrazka/ctf-writeups/hackyeaster2019/challenges/egg21/README.md

 ![screenshot.png](files/pssst/screenshot.png "screenshot.png")

-This challenge was based on regular expression.
-You had to response with a string which matched given regex.
+This challenge was based on regular expressions.
+You had to response with a string which matched the given regex.

 > He: `[13-37]%`
 > You: `1%`